 - Click Authentication Clients > RADIUS.

-- Click Add RADIUS Client.
+- Click Add RADIUS Client and Profiles.

 - In the Name field, enter a name for the RADIUS client, such as Cisco, or Citrix.

 - (Optional) In the Description field, enter a unique description to help distinguish this RADIUS client from others in your deployment.

 - In the IP Address field, enter the IP address of the network device you want to add as RADIUS client.

 - In the Shared Secret field, enter the shared secret that acts as a password between this client and the RADIUS server.

 - (Optional).
 In the Authentication Details section, select how validation will be performed for user requests to this RADIUS client.
 By default, the Cloud Authentication Service validates the user's directory server password and applies the access policy that is configured for the RADIUS client for additional authentication.
 You can configure the client to require the Cloud Authentication Service to only apply the configured access policy for additional authentication.
 In this case, make sure the RADIUS client requires password authentication, or that the access policy requires all users to perform additional authentication.